This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Whether you’re looking for a salad topping, a spread for sandwiches, or a dip to be used as an appetizer, this pesto is a delicious option!
 Pesto tastes especially great on pasta with chicken.

 It only requires 4 main ingredients and your choice of seasonings.
 It’s beyond easy to make high quality pesto right in your own kitchen!

 Keep reading for the recipe – why don’t you think of making some of this pesto this year?

-Garlic Scape Pesto
+Garlic Scape Basil Pesto Ingredients